 In order to cut down the cost of expensive and often unnecessary meetings by bringing area representatives to Birmingham the Secretary is in constant touch with them, and they often meet at various shows up and down the country, also at the Britain and Universe finals.

-Membership is open to all physical culturists - men and women - over the age of 14, either as an amateur or an associate member and is current for twelve months from month of enrollment.
-It becomes renewable in the same month each year thereafter.
+Membership is open to all physical culturists over the age of 14, either as an amateur or an associate member and is current for the yearly annual membership.
+Eg. A membership purchased during the period of 2019 will expire on the 31st December 2019.

 Those under the age of 14 years are only accepted for membership if they are members of an affiliated NABBA Club and join through the secretary of the club or have their parent’s permission to become members.

 All NABBA Competitors will be required to pay a £15 entry fee and also hold a valid yearly membership when entering any NABBA Competition.
 NOTE: the £15 entry fee will be payable at check in.

 There are also special ticket privileges for NABBA Affiliated clubs, and individuals at some of these shows, including the Britain and Universe.